VivintSolar/code-styles/packages/eslint-config-vstg/README.md

 This export is used for implementations that support [Harmony Modules](http://www.2ality.com/2013/07/es6-modules.html) (so probably Babel).

-It additionally requires `eslint-plugin-import`.

 Add `"extends": "vstg/modules"` or `"extends": [ "vstg", "vstg/modules"]` to your .eslintrc

 ### vstg/react

 This export is used for React.js implementations.
 They should also be using Babel/Webpack or something for delivery, so it includes Harmony Modules.

-It additionally requires `eslint-plugin-react`

 Add `"extends": "vstg/react"` or `"extends": [ "vstg", "vstg/react"]` to your .eslintrc